Aircoookie/WLED-Docs/docs/advanced/2d-1d-Mixed-Setup.md

 ## Overview

-WLED supports mixing 2D and 1D setup on the same unit, the expected result is that you could use 2D fixture and still chain a strip after or setup a strip and then a matrix on the same pin.
+WLED supports mixing 2D and 1D setup on the same unit, the expected result is that you could use 2D fixture and still chain a strip after or setup a strip and then a matrix after on the same pin.

 Setup your leds count in Config, LED Preferences as usual, for example 8x8 matrix and a strip of 30 pixels chained at the end of your matrix, total count should be 64 + 30 =94.